pudly/schmopera-hugo/content/articles/mo-elektra.md

 </figure>

-I liked this ending, because as the opera went on, we could see Elektra becoming more and more immersed in the violent obsessiveness of her character.
-On one occasion, she was led off camera by some crew, and the camera obviously pointed on some other action, and there Elektra was, wielding the axe lustfully.
-The director notices what she is doing and snatched the axe away and leads her back to her mark for the next scene.
+I like this ending, because as the opera goes on, we see Elektra becoming more and more immersed in the violent obsessiveness of her character.
+On one occasion, she is led off-camera by some crew; as the camera is then pointed on some other action, and there is Elektra, wielding the axe lustfully.
+The director notices what she is doing, snatches the axe away, and leads her back to her mark for the next scene.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496247/media/2019/10/MOElektra_T8A0820_nkodpk.jpg){{% /md %}}